istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 Having some of the services on VMs/bare metal, you may want to connect the services into a mesh and benefit from all the service mesh features: traffic management, security, observability, and others.
-You can deploy the Istio control plane(s) on some of your clusters and expand the mesh of the cluster(s) by adding VMs/bare metal computers into the mesh.
+You can deploy the Istio control plane(s) on some of your clusters and integrate your VMs/bare metal computers with the mesh.

 The VMs/bare metal computers can share the same network with the clusters of the mesh, or they can be on different networks.
 In the latter case, [Istio gateways](/docs/concepts/traffic-management/#gateways) can be used to